openanalytics/crane-pip/README.md

 pipx install rdepot-pip
 ```

-## Configuration
+## Index configuration

-Configure which rdepot index to use.

-TODO determine still how to configure the to which index to communicate!
+Either specify directly via `-i` or `--index-url` flag which rdepot url to use or specify it with the `RDEPOT_URL` environment.

+If not rdepot url is specified, it will default back to PyPI.

+TODO: determine how to support more fall back urls.

 ## Usage

 ```
-rdepot-pip install pkg
+rdepot-pip install --index-url rdepot.example.url pkg
 ```

 You will get promted to authenticated yourself against the rdepot index in the browser.